Part-time, fully online. Your master's degree is within reach.

-The 30-credit Instructional Design and Technology program has six required courses and four electives.
+The 30-credit Instructional Design and Technology program has seven required courses and three electives.
 Required courses provide students with a focused education surrounding fundamental topics in the field, while electives build upon specific professional skillsets and allow students to enrich and round out their studies.